spraakbanken/sparv-pipeline/docs/developers-guide/config-parameters.md

 Sparv function, or even a different module.

 Please note that it is mandatory to set a description for each declared config parameter.
-These descriptions are displayed to the user when lising modules with the `sparv modules` command.
+These descriptions are displayed to the user when listing modules with the `sparv modules` command.

 ## Config hierarchy